SUGGESTIONS for SUCCESS

 Suggestions for Success is a 12 week education program sponsored by Old Town Pocatello, Inc. and the Historic Old Town Pocatello Foundation.
 Board members with specific areas of expertise have developed weekly educational materials to help our merchants, businesses and property owners grow their businesses/properties.
 In today's fast paced business climate, it's difficult to attend seminars and workshops.
 So our experts are delivering these weekly education segments via email and then added to this website to be reviewed at a time that's most convenient for you!

 Small Business Accounting, a two week series by Allen Collins.
-Allen is a property owner, member of the Board of Directors and a CPA with Cooper Norman CPAs and Business Advisors.
+Allen is a CPA with Cooper Norman CPAs and Business Advisors.

 Property Care & Maintenance, week one of a two week series by Jerry Myers, architect, property owner and business owner, Myers Anderson Artchitects.